 As a child, you aren’t troubled by these small hair nuances, but as soon as the teenage years hit, they become huge.
 Since then, I have spent countless hours trying to tame the cowlick, so it became a part of my required haircut and not a human antenna protruding in the opposite direction.
 Through blind persistence and product trial and error, there are, fortunately, some tips men can use to get the cowlick under control.

-Use A Blow Dryer
+Use a Blow Dryer

-Try A Different Brush
+Try a Different Brush

-I wouldn’t suggest using these all over, unless you’re favouring a look from an early 2000’s boyband (not advised).
+I wouldn’t suggest using these all over unless you’re favouring a look from an early 2000s boyband (not advised).
 But using specifically on the cowlick, it should apply enough concentrated heat to make it malleable when used with some additional product.

-The Right Product
+Use the Right Product